2017–18 FC Chornomorets Odesa season

-The 2017–18 season was Chornomorets Odesa's 23rd season in the top Ukrainian football league.
-Chornomorets competed in Premier League and Ukrainian Cup.
+The 2017–18 season was the 80th season in the club's history and the 27th season of Odesa football club "Chornomorets" in the domestic league/cup of Ukraine.
+"The Sailors" competed in Premier League and Ukrainian Cup.

 After finishing at 11th place in Premier League, Chornomorets lost to FC Poltava in play-offs and was relegated to First League.
 However on 21 June 2018 FC Poltava announce the dissolution of the club.
 On 3 June 2018 Chornomorets was officially approved by FFU as 2018–19 Ukrainian Premier League participant.